 Flaunting its flagship status to eye-catching effect, the iPhone is a serious piece of Apple kit.
-But then, with its brilliant camera function and dazzling display, the Google Pixel 3 is no slouch either - so picking between the two phones isn't easy.
+But then, with its brilliant camera function and dazzling display, the Google Pixel 3 is no slouch either - so picking between the two phones is not easy.

 Does it just come down to the old iOS vs Android argument?
 Not quite.
 There's a lot going on with these two.
 Keep reading and we'll take you through it all… and give you our ultimate verdict.